uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

    developer to ensure that a mismatch between extension and device is handled correctly**.

-ComputeAorta queries extensions' entry points to determine what they support.
+The oneAPI Construction Kit queries extensions' entry points to determine what they support.
 Consequently, a device extension must be able to correctly handle a situation where it's called with a different device.
 For example, OpenCL users use ``clGetDeviceInfo()`` with either the ``CL_DEVICE_EXTENSIONS`` or the ``CL_DEVICE_EXTENSIONS_WITH_VERSION`` parameter to determine which extensions a device supports.
 All extensions derive from the ``extension`` base class, and the base class provides the necessary functionality for reporting extension